rajkumarvenkatasamy/date-time-dimension/README.md

 ### About - Date Time Dimension Application

-For any Data Warehouse or Business Intelligence application, one needs to build or have a Date / Time dimension to allow the users to analyse their facts based on one or many attributes of a Date or Time period.
+For any Data Warehouse or Business Intelligence application, one needs to build or have a Date / Time dimension to allow the users to analyse their facts based on one or many attributes of a Date or Time dimension.

 This is a **Spring Boot Application** and I have developed this as part of building conformed dimensions in another Business Intelligence application.